Hapoel Tel Aviv B.C.: Hapoel Tel Aviv (2011–present)

 From 2014 to 2017, Tamir Blatt played for the team.
 In March 2016, NBA star Nate Robinson signed with Hapoel Tel Aviv for the remainder of the season.
-Robinson led Hapoel Tel Aviv to the 8 seed and qualification for the playoffs.
-On May 19, Robinson scored 46 points in a quarter-final game against Hapoel Jerusalem.
-It was the most points scored in a playoff game since 1985.
+Robinson led the team to the 8 seed and helped them to qualify for the playoffs.
+On May 19, Robinson scored 46 points in a quarter-final game against Hapoel Jerusalem, the most points scored in a playoff game since 1985.

-In the 2024–25 season, Hapoel doubled its budget to 70-80 million Israeli Shekels (~€16.8 million-€19.2 million.
-It acquired a range of high-profile players, including NBA veteran Patrick Beverley, Bruno Caboclo and Johnathan Motley.
-The team's management expressed their goal to win the EuroCup in the season.
-Beverley left the team in February.
-In April 2025, the team had won the EuroCup and earning a promotion to the EuroLeague for the following 2025–26 season.
+In the 2024–25 season, Hapoel doubled its budget to 70-80 million NIS (equivalent to €16.8 million- €19.2 million).
+It acquired a range of high-profile players, including NBA veterans Patrick Beverley, Bruno Caboclo and Johnathan Motley.
+The team's management expressed their goal to win the EuroCup that season.
+Beverley left the team in February 2025.
+In April, the team had won the EuroCup and earned a promotion to the EuroLeague for the following 2025–26 season.

+Towards the 2025–26 season, the team signed several more high-profile players, such as Vasilije Micić, Daniel Oturu and Elijah Bryant.
+In addition, Hapoel Tel Aviv retained Antonio Blakeney and Ish Wainright, who were significant factors in their promotion to the EuroLeague.